Fingerprint of the Interbond Electron Hopping in Second-Order Harmonic Generation

+According to Eq. \ref{GSOS_num}, one can see that the y-component SHG is only contributed by the inherent bond term $\chi^{(2)}(\beta^{0})$, and its anisotropic structure is independent on the laser parameter (see Fig. \ref{fig2}(a)).
+On the other hand, the x-component SHG can be contributed by both the inherent bond term $\chi^{(2)}(\beta^{0})$ and the interbond electron hopping term $\chi'^{(2)}(\beta^{+},\beta^{-})$.
+For $\chi^{(2)}(\beta^{0})$, there is only one nonzero component $\chi^{(2)}_{xxy}$ contributing to the x-component SHG, and its structure is determined by $\left|2E_{x}E_{y}\right|^{2}$.
+As shown in Fig. \ref{fig2}(b), it has a butterfly shape with peaks at 45$^{\degree}$, 135$^{\degree}$, etc. Different from that, the contribution from the interbond electron hopping term $\chi'^{(2)}(\beta^{+},\beta^{-})$ depends on the laser parameters.
+With increasing the parameter $\sigma$, which is larger for stronger laser fields, the anisotropic structure shows a butterfly shape, however, the peaks move from 45$^{\degree}$, 135$^{\degree}$ to 60$^{\degree}$, 120$^{\degree}$, etc (see Fig. \ref{fig2}(c)).
+Therefore, the interbond electron hopping term will induce the change of anisotropic structure of x-component SHG.

-The experiment is carried out with a near-infrared (800 nm or 2300 nm) linearly polarized laser pulse.
-We adopt a Ti:sapphire laser, which delivers a 35-fs, 800-nm pulse at a repetition rate of 1 kHz, with the maximum pulse energy of $7$ mJ.
+To demonstrate and identify the role of the interbond electron hopping in SHG, we perform the experiment with a near-infrared (800 nm or 2300 nm) linearly polarized laser pulse.
+The experiment is carried out based on a Ti:sapphire laser, which delivers 35-fs, 800-nm pulses at a repetition rate of 1 kHz, with the maximum pulse energy of $7$ mJ.
 The signal and idler infrared pulses are generated with an optical parametric amplifier (TOPAS-Prime-Plus, Coherent) pumped by the Ti:sapphire laser.
 The maximum pump energy is $5$ mJ and the maximum output energy is about $600 \rm \mu$J for the signal and $500 \rm \mu$J for the idle pulses.
 The wavelength of the signal and idler pulses can be changed from 1200 nm to 2600 nm.
 The polarization direction and intensity of the laser pulses are controlled by the half-wave plate and wire-grid polarizer.
-The laser beam is normally focused on a $350$-$\rm \mu$m-thick, $(11\overline{2}0)$ ZnO crystal (see Fig. \ref{fig1}(a)), and the SHG is measured with the spectrometer by rotating the ZnO crystal.
+The laser beam is normally focused on the $350$-$\rm \mu$m-thick, $(11\overline{2}0)$ ZnO crystal (see Fig. \ref{fig1}(a)), and the SHG is measured with the spectrometer by rotating the ZnO crystal.
 The spot size at the focal point is estimated to be $50 \rm \mu$m, and $125 \rm \mu$m for the $2300$-nm and $800$-nm lasers, respectively, by using the knife-edge measurement.
 The polarization of the second harmonic is analyzed by using a wire-grid polarizer.
-The second harmonic of the $2300$-nm pulse is spectrally resolved by a fiber grating spectrometer (NIRQuest 512 and USB4000, Ocean Optics), that of the $800$-nm pulse is resolved by a spectrometer (SpectraPro HRS-300, Princeton Instruments) and a CCD camera (PI-MAX4, Princeton Instruments).
+The second harmonic of the $2300$-nm pulse is spectrally resolved by a fiber grating spectrometer (NIRQuest 512 and USB4000, Ocean Optics), and that of the $800$-nm pulse is resolved by a free-space coupled spectrometer (SpectraPro HRS-300, Princeton Instruments) and a CCD camera (PI-MAX4, Princeton Instruments).